marionettejs/backbone.marionette/docs/marionette.region.md

 * "before:show" / `onBeforeShow` - Called on the region instance after the view has been rendered, but before its been displayed.
 * "show" / `onShow` - Called on the view instance when the view has been rendered and displayed.
 * "show" / `onShow` - Called on the region instance when the view has been rendered and displayed.
+* "before:swap" / `onBeforeSwap` - Called on the region instance before a new view is shown.
+NOTE: this will only be called when a view is being swapped, not when the region is empty.
+* "swap" / `onSwap` - Called on the region instance when a new view is `show`n.
+NOTE: this will only be called when a view is being swapped, not when the region is empty.
 * "before:destroy" / `onBeforeDestroy` - Called on the region instance before the view has been destroyed.
 * "destroy" / `onDestroy` - Called when the view has been destroyed.